Key recommendations emerging from the research

 While funeral arrangers do go on to discuss people’s desire to incorporate religious content into funerals, the study found that people could be presented with a more nuanced range of initial choices for funerals beyond simply religious or non-religious, church leader or celebrant.

+People organising funerals can review catalogues of coffins, caskets and memorial stones, choose from an endless range of flowers, and consider a range of transportation and venues.
+Officiants by comparison tend to be assigned by the funeral arranger without the opportunity for families to view a range of profiles.
+The celebrants in our study represented a range of backgrounds, beliefs and specialisms – and this influenced what they offered and how they guided people.
 The ability for families to view a range of profiles that reflect this variation when they meet with funeral arrangers would support them to make more informed and nuanced choices of officiant.
 Sometimes celebrants also connected with people on broader shared interests such as football teams or locations in common.
 Creating profiles for funeral arrangers to present to families would allow for celebrants to present the range of interests and specialisms they represent, as well as their approach to guiding people on issues of religion and spirituality.

 This would also allow religious ministers to create profiles that reflect the level of choice, flexibility and ‘degrees of religion’ that they offer.